 And yet I suspect only a small percentage of Canadians have actually seen the Northern Lights in Canada.
 You need clear nights without light pollution and the ability to stay up late.
 Often the Northern Lights don’t show until well after midnight.

-Hours float by like minutes when you catch a northern lights display.
-Time disappears.
-You get caught up in the moment – mouth agape not quite believing what you’re seeing.
-There’s nothing like it on earth – the magic of the night skies dancing overhead with shapes changing by the second and colours of pink, green and purple weaving across the sky.
+There’s nothing like it on earth – the magic of the night skies dancing overhead with shapes changing by the second and colours of pink, green and purple weaving across the night sky.

 This post includes some affiliate links.
-If you make a qualifying purchase through one of these links, I may receive a small percentage of the sale at no extra cost to you.
-Thank you for your support.
+If you make a qualifying purchase through one of these links, I will receive a small percentage of the sale at no extra cost to you.
+Thank you very much for your support.

 8 places where you have a high probability of seeing the Northern Lights in Canada.

-You get picked up and dropped off at your accommodation in Whitehorse but most importantly once out at the viewing area, you can enjoy warming huts and bonfires that make the three to four hour winter experience a whole lot more comfortable (along with cookies and hot chocolate).
+There are other group tours where you can enjoy warming huts and bonfires that make the three to four hour winter experience a whole lot more comfortable (along with cookies and hot chocolate).

 In addition there are guides that can tell you about the northern lights and help you with photography.
 Note: They do provide heavy-duty tripods.